Shaking Hands 6

 Disputes with individuals or companies

-If the dispute is with an individual or a company — such as a client who refuses to pay or a supplier who fails to fulfil an agreement — we charge our full hourly rate of €121 including VAT.
+If the case involves a dispute with a private individual or a company, such as a client who refuses to pay or a supplier who fails to comply with an agreement, we charge our standard hourly rate of €121 including VAT.

 In civil proceedings, additional costs apply for: